 IMMUNOCORP® has an amazing research team that over the years has developed multiple world class health products, ARCTIC RUBY® OIL and IMMUTOL®, to name a couple.
 My team was primed and ready to begin the combining process.
 However, before we began the daunting task of trying to prove poet Rudyard Kipling's famous line wrong, East is East and West is West, and never the twain shall meet, we would first try Dr. Lee's formula on ourselves to get a baseline understanding.
 The effects literally blew our collective minds!

 I'm 75.
 If I am honest with myself I'd have to admit my interest in developing the world's best mental acuity product was not exclusively driven by the exploding demand for said product.
 I wanted, like everyone else I knew over 50, to keep the lights burning bright.
 So far, I thought mine were.
-After taking Dr. Lee's formula, 2 caplets daily, I discovered that my brain's dimmer switch had been pushed down far more than I realized.
+After taking Dr. Lee's formula, 4 capsules daily, I discovered that my brain's dimmer switch had been pushed down far more than I realized.

 Sure, I occasionally forgot a name, but overall my memory seemed to be functioning fine.
 A few days on Dr. Lee's formula and both my short term and long term memory were different.
 I had no problem accessing experiences long forgotten.
 I took a series of short term memory tests, and aced them.
 Within a week my mind felt transformed.
 Hard to explain.
 Focus and concentration had improved, but something else was happening.
 It was like I could understand things better.
 Creative thinking, abstract concepts came more easily.
 I saw subtle connections in the world at large that I had never noticed.
 The act of perception itself seemed to have meaning.

 My experience was in no way unique.
 Virtually every one of the scientists on my research team, 7 in total all distinguished, reported dramatically improved mental acuity.
-My lead Scientist, Dr Jan Raa, was so stunned by the effects he suspected Dr. Lee had included pharmaceutical drugs like amphetamine sulfate to his formula.
+My lead Scientist, Dr Jan Raa, was so stunned by the effects he suspected Dr. Lee had included pharmaceutical drugs to his formula.

 Dr. Raa ran a high-performance liquid chromatography (HPLC) analysis, the gold standard of lab equipment we use to identify individual ingredients.
 The analysis came back drug negative and only identified the purified herbs contained in Dr. Lee's ancient formula.